 Obviously, adapting to changing demands of a digital information age is not just driven by internal factors.
 In a global economy the ability to remain competitive requires digital and information excellence.
 In some countries this is even more the case as economies shift from their traditional income sources such as energy to revenue sources that are typical for service economies, as we for instance see in the Middle East.

 The international dimension of digital transformations in government isn’t restricted to just economic shifts and necessities either.
-Organizations such as the EU and the OECD (Organization for Economic Co-operation and Development) call upon (member) states with regulations or recommendations to bring their governments closer to citizens as the OECD did in its ‘Recommendation on Digital Government Strategies‘, embedded below.
+Organizations such as the EU and the OECD (Organization for Economic Co-operation and Development) call upon (member) states with regulations or recommendations to bring their governments closer to citizens as the OECD did in its ‘Recommendation on Digital Government Strategies‘.
 The citizen experience is among the top drivers in digital transformation of government bodies as you’ll read below.
 That isn’t much of a surprise as it’s the equivalent of customer experience, which is a de facto key driver of digital transformation as in the end we’re all consumers, customers, citizens, patients and whatnot.

 Digital government transformation in some countries